TryGhost/gscan/README.md

 `gscan /path/to/theme.zip -z`

 By default, GScan scans themes for the latest Ghost version compatibility.
-You can also specify a Ghost version by using the following parameters (for Ghost 1.0, 2.0, 3.0 and 4.0):
+You can also specify a Ghost version by using the following parameters (for Ghost 1.0, 2.0, 3.0, 4.0 and 5.0):

 `--v1` or `-1`
 `--v2` or `-2`
 `--v3` or `-3`
+`--v4` or `-4`
-`--v4` or `-4` or `--canary`
+`--v5` or `-5` or `--canary`

 Use the `--canary` parameter to check for the upcoming Ghost version.